 Four hours.
-Prerequisites: One year of college coursework and successful completion of course-work that satisfies Effective Communication SLOs A and B. This course surveys the historical development of the Middle East, beginning with the emergence and spread of Islam before turning to the Muslim world's Golden Age, the invasions by Crusaders and Mongols, the rise and fall of the Ottoman Empire, and concluding with the region's transformation during the late-nineteenth and twentieth century's.
-In addition to looking at the contributions of prominent individuals, the course addresses the role structural factors played in shaping the Middle Eastern experience, including culture, modernization, industrialization, imperialism, war, depression, racism, and gender.
-Gen Ed: SW, QI, EC-C
+Prerequisites: One year of college coursework.
+This course surveys the historical development of the Middle East, beginning with the emergence and spread of Islam before turning to the Muslim world's Golden Age, the invasions by Crusaders and Mongols, the rise and fall of the Ottoman Empire, and concluding with the region's transformation during the late-nineteenth and twentieth century's.
+In addition to looking at the contributions of prominent individuals, the course addresses the role structural factors played in shaping the Middle Eastern experience, including culture, modernization, industrialization, imperialism, war, depression, racism, and gender